HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 Typically, one interpreter instance corresponds to one virtual machine instance.
 Theoretically, the aforementioned virtual machine can run multiple HVML programs at the same time.
 At this time, each HVML program corresponds to an execution stack, and the concurrent execution of multiple HVML programs can be realized by switching the current execution stack through a certain mechanism.
 This is similar to how real physical computing implements multitasking.
 In practice, the interpreter usually executes multiple HVML program instances loaded in the same virtual machine instance in the form of independent coroutines, and switches the coroutines at the following times:

-1. After each element action is executed, the interpreter will force the current coroutine to yield (yield) the use of the virtual machine, so that other coroutines in the ready state can get a chance to execute.
+1. After each element action is executed, the interpreter will force the current coroutine to yield the use of the virtual machine, so that other coroutines in the ready state can get a chance to execute.
 1. When calling a method of a dynamic object, if the corresponding method returns an error value indicating retry, it indicates that the method blocks the current coroutine, and the interpreter can schedule other coroutines in the ready state until the execution state of the coroutine is reset to the ready state.
 At this point, the interpreter will perform re-evaluation of the blocked expression.

-#### 2.1.9) Frame elements
+#### 2.1.9) Frame Elements

 In HVML, the framework element is used to define the overall framework of an HVML program.
 We can define text content inside the frame element.

 HVML defines the following framework elements:

 - `hvml`: This element defines the root element of the HVML program.
-Except for the `target` attribute, its attributes and content will be cloned to the root element of the target document.
+Except for `target` attribute, its attributes and content will be cloned to the root element of the target document.
 - `head`: This element defines the public part of the HVML program, usually used to create global static variables.
-Additionally, if the target document supports the `head` element, its attributes and content will be cloned into the `head` element of the target document.
+Additionally, if the target document supports `head` element, its attributes and content will be cloned into `head` element of the target document.
 - `body`: This element defines a program body; an HVML program can contain zero or more program bodies, but each execution will only execute one specified body.
-Additionally, if the target document supports the `body` element, its attributes and content will be cloned into the `body` element of the target document.
+Additionally, if the target document supports `body` element, its attributes and content will be cloned into `body` element of the target document.

 For details, see the subsection [2.3) Frame Tag Details](#23-Frame Tag Details) in this document.

-#### 2.1.10) Template elements
+#### 2.1.10) Template Elements

 In HVML, template elements are used to define templates for document fragments or parameterized data templates that can be replaced.
 The template element uses content to define the template and therefore cannot define any child elements.